Why these species?

 Frequent fires, resulting from shifting agriculture and the production of charcoal, can kill adult trees and seedlings alike, as well as destroying the forest understory (which is the only shade in this extreme environment).
 Grazing also affects the understory and saplings, resulting in fewer baobabs reaching maturity.
 In addition, adult baobabs are sometimes felled by people wishing to make rope (and other materials) from their bark, or to clear space for roads.

 In northern Madagascar, two species, Diego’s baobab (Adansonia suarezensis) and Perrier’s baobab (A. perrieri), are further restricted to extremely small ranges and populations, mainly because their habitat is restricted by a specific soil type[ii].
 In the west, Grandidier’s baobab (A. grandidieri) is similarly threatened by fire and grazing, but also by the rising demand for baobab fruit internationally, since it was promoted as a ‘superfood’ due to its high concentration of Vitamin C.

 Declining habitat condition and over-collection of fruits have the potential to seriously affect the natural reproduction of baobab species.
 This situation must be rectified to ensure the species has the ability to adapt and thrive in a warming climate.

 What are we doing about it?

-With our partners Madagasikara Voakajy, we have been working with communities in the north and the west of Madagascar to protect baobabs in their habitat.
+In partnership with Malagasy NGO Madagasikara Voakajy (MV), we have been working with communities in the north and the west of Madagascar to protect baobabs in their habitat.
 To do this, our core approach has been helping local people to secure co-management rights over forests containing important baobab populations and then helping communities to implement this management.
-Alongside funding from the Darwin Initiative and the Prince Bernhard Nature Fund, we are supporting important species-specific actions, including;
+We are supporting important species-specific actions, including:

 - Mentoring three communities to manage and protect Diegos’ and Grandider’s baobab habitat from fire and grazing